crdotson/vpc/security-groups.md

 Each VPC has a default group, with rules to allow:

 * Inbound traffic from all other members of the group.
-* Outbound traffic from all other members of the group.
+* Outbound traffic to all other members of the group.
 * Inbound SSH traffic from everywhere.
 * Inbound ping traffic from everywhere.